-ADMINISTRATIVE COMMITTEE--TERMS--RESUMPTION OF GOVERNANCE BY
+ADMINISTRATIVE COMMITTEE [TERMS--RESUMPTION OF GOVERNANCE BY GOVERNING BODY].--

-[GOVERNING BODY] DISTRICT BOARD.--

 A. The [governing body] district board, at its option, may [authorize the appointment of a separate district board.
 In the case of an appointed district board, three of the appointed directors shall serve an initial term to expire following a regular local election and not to exceed six years.
 Two of the appointed directors shall serve an initial term to expire following a regular local election and not to exceed four years.
-The resolution forming the district shall state which directors shall serve the longer terms and which shall serve the shorter terms] appoint a separate administrative committee consisting of five members to administer the day-to-day operation and oversight of the district.
-The members of the administrative committee shall serve five-year terms.
-If a vacancy occurs on the [district board] administrative committee because of death, resignation or inability of [the director] a committee member to discharge the member's duties [of director], the [governing body] district board shall appoint a [director] member to fill the vacancy, who shall hold office for the remainder of the unexpired term [until a successor is appointed or elected].
-If the district board appoints an administrative committee, two of the members shall be appointed based solely on nominations by the non-governmental persons who are parties to SRC→the←SRC SRC→a←SRC development agreement SRC→with the district←SRC, or their successors, and if there is a vacancy in one of these positions before the end of a term, the non-governmental persons who are parties to the development agreement, or their successors in interest, shall nominate a person to fill that vacancy.
+The resolution forming the district shall state which directors shall serve the longer terms and which shall serve the shorter terms.
+If a vacancy occurs on the district board because of death, resignation or inability of the director to discharge the duties of director, the governing body shall appoint a director to fill the vacancy, who shall hold office for the remainder of the unexpired term until a successor is appointed or elected.

-each five-year term, the [governing body] district board shall [resume governance of the district as its board either directly or through the governing body's designees or, at the governing body's option, shall hold an election of new directors by majority vote of the qualified electors or if the election is canceled pursuant to Subsection G of Section 5-11-7 NMSA 1978, an owner's determination conducted by ballot shall decide the new directors] appoint members to the administrative committee pursuant to Subsection A of this section or assume the responsibilities of the administrative committee, unless the development agreement clearly contemplates use of an administrative committee or a board separate from the governing body."
+B. At the end of the appointed directors' terms, the governing body shall resume governance of the district as its board either directly or through the governing body's designees or, at the governing body's option, shall hold an election of new directors by majority vote of the qualified electors or if the election is canceled pursuant to Subsection G of Section 5-11-7 NMSA 1978, an owner's determination conducted by ballot shall decide the new directors] appoint a separate administrative committee consisting of five members, to which the district board may delegate any powers authorized that may be delegated pursuant to the Public Improvement District Act.